Reading time: 10 min.

 What is saw palmetto?

 Saw palmetto is a shrub-like type of palm tree that is native to the southeastern United States.
-Its Latin name is Serenoa repens, Serenoa serrulata or Sabal serrulata.
-It can also be called the American dwarf palm tree or cabbage palm.
-It produces small fruits or berries and it is these berries from which saw palmetto supplements are extracted.
+It’s also known as the American dwarf palm tree or cabbage palm.
+It produces small berries from which saw palmetto supplements are extracted.

 Historically, Native Americans used the saw palmetto tree for centuries to treat a variety of ailments including male and female reproductive disorders as well as coughs[1].